dokumentacion/neonplanaria/README.md

       - `start`: the block height from which the current app started processing from.
 This would be the first line of the `tape.txt` file in youre execution environment.
       - `end`: the last block height which was successfully processed by Planaria.
 - `onblock`:
+  - `mem`: An array of [TXO representation](https://github.com/interplanaria/txo) of relevant mempool transactions snapshot.
-  - `tx`: An array of [TXO representation](https://github.com/interplanaria/txo) of the incoming bitcoin transaction.
+  - `tx`: An array of [TXO representation](https://github.com/interplanaria/txo) of relevant incoming transactions in the block.
   - `tape`: [tape](#tape) object that represents the current processing status.
     - `src`: the source tape
       - `start`: the source tape start point.
 If using Bitbus, it will be the first block from which the bitbus node started synchronizing.